tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 As part of  the requirements for Electronic Invoice in Peru, your company needs to select a Signature Provider that will take care of the document signing process and manage the SUNAT validation response.
-Odoo offers three options:
+CoquiAPPs offers three options:

 #.
-IAP (Odoo In-App Purchase)
+IAP (CoquiAPPs In-App Purchase)
 #.
 Digiflow
 #.
 SUNAT

 Please refer to the sections below to check the details and considerations for each option.

-IAP (Odoo In-App Purchase)
+IAP (CoquiAPPs In-App Purchase)
 **************************

 This is the default and the suggested option, considering the digital ceritificate is included as